stanford-oval/almond-hassio-repository/edge/DOCS.md

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
 2. Add the URL of this [repository] and then press "Add".
 A new card for the repository will appear.
-3. Find the "Almond - Edge" add-on and click it.
+3. Find the "Genie - Edge" add-on and click it.
 4. Click on the "INSTALL" button.

 Alternatively use this button: